-§11-200.1-21 Contents of a final environmental assessment.
+§11-200.1-21 Contents of a Final Environmental Assessment.
 A final EA shall contain, but not be limited to, the following information:

-- Identification of applicant or proposing agency; - For applicant actions, identification of the (2)approving agency; - (3) Identification of agencies, citizen groups, and individuals consulted in preparing the EA; - (4) General description of the action's technical, economic, social, cultural, historical, and environmental characteristics; - (5)Summary description of the affected environment, including suitable and adequate regional, location, and site maps such as Flood Insurance Rate Maps, Floodway Boundary Maps, United States Geological Survey topographic maps, or state sea level rise exposure area maps; - (6)Identification and analysis of impacts and alternatives considered; - Proposed mitigation measures; (7) - (8) The agency determination and the findings and reasons supporting the determination; - (9)List of all required permits and approvals (state, federal, and county) and, for applicants, identification of which approval necessitates chapter 343, HRS, environmental review; and - (10) Written comments, if any, and responses to the comments received, if any, pursuant to the early consultation provisions of section 11-200.1-18(a), and statutorily prescribed public review periods in accordance with section 11-200.1-20.
-[Eff AUG - 9 2019] (Auth: HRS \$\$343-5, 343-6) (Imp: HRS §§343-5, 343-6)
+- (1) Identification of applicant or proposing agency; - (2) Identification of approving agency, if applicable; - (3) Identification of agencies, citizen groups, and individuals consulted in preparing the EA; - (4) General description of the action's technical, economic, social, cultural and environmental characteristics; - (5) Summary description of the affected environment, including suitable and adequate regional, location and site maps such as Flood Insurance

+- Rate Maps, Floodway Boundary Maps, or United States Geological Survey topographic maps; - (6) Identification and analysis of impacts and alternatives considered; - (7) Proposed mitigation measures; - (8) The agency determination and the findings and reasons supporting the determination; - (9) List of all required permits and approvals (State, federal, county) and, for applicants, identification of which approval necessitates chapter 343, HRS, environmental review; and - (10) Written comments and responses to the comments received pursuant to the early consultation provisions of subsection 11-200.1-18(a), and statutorily prescribed public review periods in accordance with section 11-200.1-20.
+[Eff] (Auth: HRS §§ 343-5, 343-6) (Imp: HRS §§ 343-5, 343-6)

-§11-200.1-22 Notice of determination for final environmental assessments. (a) After:
+§11-200.1-22 Notice of Determination for Final Environmental Assessments. (a) After:

-- Preparing, or causing to be prepared, a final EA; - (2) Reviewing any public and agency comments; and - Applying the significance criteria in section 11-200.1-13, the proposing agency or the approving agency shall issue a notice of a FONSI or EISPN in accordance with subchapter 9, and file the notice with the office in accordance with subchapter 4.
+- (1) Preparing, or causing to be prepared, a final EA; - (2) Reviewing any public and agency comments; and - (3) Applying the significance criteria in section 11-200.1-13;

+the proposing agency or the approving agency shall issue a notice of a FONSI or EISPN in accordance with subchapter 9, and file the notice with the office in accordance with subchapter 4.
 For applicant actions, the approving agency shall issue a determination within thirty days of receiving the final EA.

-- (b) If the proposing agency or approving agency determines that a proposed action is not likely to have a significant effect, it shall issue a notice of a FONSI. - (c) If the proposing agency or approving agency determines that a proposed action may have a significant effect, it shall issue an EISPN. - (d) The proposing agency or approving agency shall file in accordance with subchapter 4 the notice and the supporting final EA with the office as early as possible after the determination is made, addressing the requirements in subsection (e).
-For applicant actions, the approving agency shall send the notice of determination for an EISPN or FONSI to the applicant. - (e) The notice of a FONSI shall indicate in a concise manner: - (1) Identification of the proposing agency or applicant; - (2) For applicant actions, identification of the approving agency; - (3) A brief description of the proposed action; - (4) The determination; - (5) Reasons supporting the determination; and - (6) The name, title, email address, physical address, and phone number of an individual representative of the proposing agency or approving agency who may be contacted for further information. - (f) The notice of determination for an EISPN shall be prepared pursuant to section 11-200.1-23.
-[Eff AUG 9 2019] (Auth: HRS §§343-5, 343-6) (Imp: HRS §§343-5, 343-6)
+- (b) FONSI.
+If the proposing agency or approving agency determines that a proposed action is not likely to have a significant effect, it shall issue a notice of a FONSI. - (c) EISPN.
+If the proposing agency or approving agency determines that a proposed action may have a significant effect, it shall issue an EISPN. - (d) The proposing agency or approving agency shall file in accordance with subchapter 4 the notice and the supporting final EA with the office as early as possible after the determination is made, addressing the requirements in subsection (e).
+For applicant actions, the approving agency shall send the notice of determination for an EISPN or FONSI to the applicant.

+- (e) The notice of a FONSI shall indicate in a concise manner: - (1) Identification of the applicant or proposing agency; - (2) Identification of the approving agency or accepting authority; - (3) A brief description of the proposed action; - (4) The determination; - (5) Reasons supporting the determination; and - (6) The name, title, email address, physical address, and phone number of an individual representative of the proposing agency or applicant who may be contacted for further information. - (f) The notice of determination for an EISPN shall be prepared pursuant to section 11-200.1-23.
+[Eff] (Auth: HRS §§ 343-5, 343-6) (Imp: HRS §§ 343-5, 343-6)